 Preaching the works the law is foolish for one who bears witness of Jesus Christ crucified for us.
 (Gal 3:1-2) For we receive the Spirit not by works of the law, but by hearing with faith.
 (Gal 3:2) So foolish it is, that after having started by the Spirit, we would then vainly pursue a means of being perfected by the flesh.
 (Gal 3:3-4) He who supplies the Spirit and works miracles does so by hearing with faith and not by works of the law.
 (Gal 3:5-6) All who rely on works of the law are under a curse; for it is written, “cursed be everyone who does not abide by all things written in the Book of the Law and do them.”
 (Gal 3:10) No one is justified before God by the law but rather through faith we obtain righteousness.
 (Gal 3:11) Abiding by the law is not operating in faith but is a legalistic way of living adopted by those who adhere to it.
 (Gal 3:12) Christ redeemed us from the curse of the law, so that in Christ Jesus, the blessing of Abraham might come to the Gentiles and that the promised Spirit could be received through faith.

-Let not the one who eats despise the one who abstains and let not the one who abstains pass judgment on the one who eats, for God has welcomed him.
+Everything created by God is good, and nothing is to be rejected if it is received with thanksgiving, for it is made holy by the word of God and prayer.
+(1Tim 4:4) Let not the one who eats despise the one who abstains and let not the one who abstains pass judgment on the one who eats, for God has welcomed him.
 (Rom 14:1-3) Who are you to pass judgment on the servant of another?
 It is before his own master that he stands or falls – and he will be upheld, for the Lord is able to make him stand.
 (Rom 14:4) Therefore let us not pass judgment on one another any longer, but rather decide never to put a stumbling block or hindrance in the way of a brother.
 (Rom 14:13) I know and am persuaded in the Lord Jesus that nothing is unclean in itself, but it is unclean for anyone who thinks it unclean.
 (Rom 14:14) The kingdom of God is not a matter of eating and drinking but of righteousness and peace and joy in the Holy Spirit.
-(Rom 14:16) Whoever thus serves Christ is acceptable to God and approved by men – So then let us pursue what makes for peace and for mutual upbuilding.
-(Rom 14:17-18)
+(Rom 14:17) Whoever thus serves Christ is acceptable to God and approved by men – So then let us pursue what makes for peace and for mutual upbuilding.
+(Rom 14:18)